satoshibytes/NebulasNodeMonitor/readme.md

 * Local storage of node verification status;
 * Start/Restart a node based on conditions (such as node offline, excessive memory usage, etc...);
 * Send emails when intervention was necessary;

-* Settings can be configured via the commented NSMSettings.inc file.
+__Settings can be configured via the commented NSMSettings.inc file.__

 ## Requirements ##
-* The server must have php7.2 and php-curl installed
+* The server must have php7.2 and php-curl installed.
-* The status is checked via a cron job
+* The status is checked via a cron job.
 * The file NebulasServiceMonitor.php must be the same user as the neb file so it can start and stop the program.

 ## Installation ##
 Thus far, testing has been via a Debian based server running PHP 7.2.
 It should work with other base operating systems as well such as Ubuntu (based on Debian) and CentOS.